 How You Can Adjust Overall Marketing Strategy Using Broad Match To Your Advantage

 It’s easy to fall into the trap of the cons with Google’s changes to legacy keyword match types.
 But all is not lost!
-CPC professionals need to focus more on becoming more holistic to your role in Digital Marketing.
+CPC professionals need to focus more on becoming more holistic in their role in Digital Marketing.
 Becoming more holistic applies to all marketing positions.
 For the scope of Paid Search Marketing, it is vital to get back to basics, which is about testing ads and keywords!

 Testing needs to be part of all marketing activities moving forward.
 With a testing attitude, you can start planning and structuring your campaigns to use broad match terms in phrase match to extend your campaign reach.
 By using more broad keywords, you will also discover hidden intent with search traffic, and this discovery of target customers in more broad keywords is something that Google will help and do in the background.
 However, not including more broad terms for your phrase match terms can limit the full potential of Google’s Bi-Directional algorithms and ultimately limit your campaign performance.

-Your target audiences will have augmented and almost hard to predict user search journeys, and thus making manual keyword prediction challenging.
+Your target audiences will have augmented and almost hard-to-predict user search journeys, thus making manual keyword prediction challenging.
 Defaulting to granular control of your keywords will result in leaving money on the table and or puts you in a position to underperform.
 It’s critical to know that Machine Learning will outperform any manual control because they have access to more data from your potential prospects.
 What most are just unaware of, you will never have access to data points like that, and this is where Google shines and adds value to your marketing objectives.

 Understand How Google’s Natural Language Processing Uncovers Intent

 As mentioned above, Google’s Smart technology and or algorithms have data points unavailable to marketing directors only because you cannot gather real-time data on prospects on the web.
-Google records data based on user’s behavior across their network, and as a result, they can now use their bi-directional algorithm to put together predictive actions.
+Google records data based on users’ behavior across their network, and as a result, they can now use their bi-directional algorithm to put together predictive actions.
 Google brings the user and the advertiser together in ways never found before.
 Uncovering intent is the ultimate goal of all Digital Marketers.
 If you think about it, these changes from Google to deprecate how broad modified match terms behave in the big picture are critical because the time it would take humans to mine hidden information, or hidden intent is just not economical.

 Possible Actions You Should Take To Help Improve Your Campaign Performance